coderepot/detect/README.md

 # yolov2

 This is what the architecture looks like for v2.
 Containers used are in directories: mqtt, cam, yolo, mqtt2kafka, and watcher.
+Arrows in the diagram represent the flow of data.
+Squares represent software components.

 ![architecture-diagram](https://raw.githubusercontent.com/TheMosquito/detect/7a989c9246399cc9fa7370ab59e69faf4b72acc5/architecture.png)